 - view your social media accounts through the lens of an app (e.g., is your g+ account up to date, is your location accurate in frequently used map & gps apps, can people click-to-call on your Facebook page in the FB app, do you have a Yelp page, are mobile-only social media channels like Snapchat appropriate for you, etc)

-But most importantly, get your website optimized for mobile!
-Because even if Google wasn’t penalizing mobile unfriendly sites, people just plain wouldn’t like going to your site.
-So it’s simply a priority you really need to make if you want to compete.
+But most importantly, get we need our websites to be optimized for mobile!
+Because even if Google wasn’t penalizing mobile unfriendly sites, people just plain wouldn’t like going to our sites.
+So it’s simply a priority we really need to make if we want to compete.

-My two cents: Not everyone agrees on this, but I recommend opting for a responsive design to your site (which means that when you change the size of your browser, the site adjusts to fit the screen — try it with marketingshared.com).
+My two cents: Not everyone agrees on this, but I recommend opting for a responsive design to your site (how to tell? when you change the size of your browser, the site adjusts to fit the screen — try it with amandahinski.com).
 Rather than having a developer build a “mobile site” for you, which might look/sound really fancy, a responsive design ensures that regardless of what device your site is being viewed on, users can access and operate it.